How To Measure Vo2 Max: Tools + Protocols To Measure Your Vo2 Max

 How Does The Apple Watch Measure VO2 Max?

-As the utility of and interest in measuring VO2 max for competitive and recreational runners, cyclists, triathletes, and everyday athletes has increased, some of the best fitness watches and GPS running watches have started implementing a VO2 max feature so that you can estimate VO2 max on your watch.
+As the utility of and interest in measuring VO2 max for competitive and recreational runners, cyclists, triathletes, and everyday athletes has increased, some of the best fitness trackers and watches and GPS running watches have started implementing a VO2 max feature so that you can estimate VO2 max on your watch.

 For example, the VO2 max Apple Watch feature allows you to see an estimate of your VO2 max based on your workout history.